eXist-db/xquery-xproc-xmlcalabash-module/docs/xproc/xproc.md

  * You could store it in a document in the database and pass it by absolute URI, e.g. *xmldb:exist:///db/path/to/my/xproc.xpl*
  * You could pass the document by relative URI.
 This will be resolved against the location of the XQuery script.

-Simply calling <literal>xproc:process</literal> will start Calabash and do the trick.
+Simply calling *xproc:process* will start Calabash and do the trick.
 The function’s result will be the result passed on the pipeline’s primary output port.

 ## xproc:process